🎨 Isn’t an NFT just a shiny jpeg?

 - And probably the most important point in this list, provable scarcity.

 Here's a video to get you going

 Here's an article for a complete deep dive

 You can't go long without Crypto Twitter

 If you have any doubts related to this topic or you have a suggestion, feel free to create an issue here.

-If you want to make edits to this topic or update the topic, please click on the "Edit on Github" link you see on the right section, make the changes and create a pull request to the master branch.
+If you want to make edits to this topic or update the topic, please click on the "Edit on Github" link you see on the top below the title, make the changes and create a pull request to the master branch.
 One of the moderators will look at your changes & merge your changes if all looks good.

-And yes, if you update anything in this topic, don't forget to add your GitHub username in the contributors' list!
+And yes, if you update anything on this topic, don't forget to add your GitHub username to the contributors' list!